eunrcn/tp/docs/DeveloperGuide.md

 2. Deleting an internship application in a filtered list of applications

     1. Prerequisites: Filter internship applications using `filter I` based on tags.
-Do note, you can use other valid tags instead of `I` as long as you have a populated result list of applications
+Do note, you can use other valid tags instead of `I` as long as you have a populated result list of applications.

     2. Test case: `delete 1`<br>
        Expected: First application based on the **filtered list** is deleted.
 Details of deleted internship application shown in **result display**.